A Year to Live - Living this year as if it's your last

 “You have to remember one life, one death, this one!
 To enter fully the day, the hour, the moment whether it appears as life or death, whether we catch it on the inbreath or outbreath, requires only a moment, this moment.
 And along with it, all the mindfulness we can muster for each stage of our ongoing birth, and the confident joy of our inherent luminosity."
 Stephen Levine

-The first thing to consider here is the title of the course...
-It's a "A Year to Live", it doesn't say "A Year to Die"!
+The first thing to keep in here is the title of the course is a "A Year to Live", it doesn't say "A Year to Die"!

 Now read on with this in mind.